Adversarial Rewards in Universal Learning for Contextual Bandits: Existence or non-existence of an optimistically universal learning rule

 We are now ready to show that for spaces $\Xcal$ on which there exists a non-atomic probability measure on the space $\Xcal$, there does not exist any optimistically universally consistent learning rule.
 Precisely, we show that there is no learning rule that is universally consistent both on $\Ccal_1$ and deterministic $\Ccal_2$ processes.
 Note that most context spaces $\Xcal$ of interest would admit a non-atomic probability measure, in particular any uncountable Polish space.

-\begin{theorem} Let $\Xcal$ a separable metrizable Borel space such that there exists a non-atomic probability measure $\mu$ on $\Xcal$, i.e., such that $\mu(\{x\})=0$ for all $x\in\Xcal$.
-If $|\Acal|\geq 2$, then there does not exist an optimistically universal learning rule for oblivious rewards (a fortiori for online, prescient or adversarial rewards). \end{theorem}
+\begin{theorem} Let $\Xcal$ a metrizable separable Borel space such that there exists a non-atomic probability measure $\mu$ on $\Xcal$, i.e., such that $\mu(\{x\})=0$ for all $x\in\Xcal$.
+If $\Acal$ is a finite action space with $|\Acal|\geq 2$, then there does not exist an optimistically universal learning rule for memoryless rewards (a fortiori for oblivious, prescient or online rewards). \end{theorem}

 \begin{proof} We fix $a_1,a_2\in\Acal$ two distinct actions.
 Suppose that there exists an optimistically universal learning rule $f_\cdot$.
 For simplicity, we will denote by $\hat a_t$ the action chosen by this learning rule at step $t$.
 We will construct a deterministic process $\Xbb \in \Ccal_2$ and rewards $r_t$ for which $f_\cdot$ does not achieve universal consistency.